The unified cross-disciplinary model of the operation of neurons: Summary

-We could theoretically underpin (see Fig.~\ref{fig:RestingPotential3}) that "action potential generation in nearly all types of neurons and muscle cells is accomplished through mechanisms similar to those first detailed in the squid giant axon in early research by \gls{HH}, although not because "this unequal distribution of ions is maintained by ionic pumps and exchangers".
-Instead, electrostatic charging is due to charge separation on the membrane, as well as polarization in the electrolyte surrounding the membrane.
+We could theoretically underpin that "action potential generation in nearly all types of neurons and muscle cells is accomplished through mechanisms similar to those first detailed in the squid giant axon in early research by \gls{HH}"~\cite{PrinciplesNeuralScience:2013}.
+However, not because "this unequal distribution of ions is maintained by ionic pumps and exchangers".
+Instead, electrostatic charging is due to charge separation at the membrane and to polarization in the electrolyte surrounding it.
 The mechanically separated segments produce two charged layers in the electrolyte proximal to the membrane.
-Considering the presence of electrolytes on the two sides of the membrane, a correct value for the resting potential can be derived numerically from the first principles.
 Those layers have a decisive impact on the neuron's electrical operation.
-The operation can be described in terms of electricity and thermodynamics, although the 'non-ordinary' laws~\cite{VeghNon-ordinaryLaws:2025} of science must be considered.

-We have shown that the neuron is a well-designed, simple control circuit with separate ground and excited state mechanisms.
-The geometry and the overall concentration of the cellular fluids determine the nominal values of the electric and thermal gradients.
-The ion currents through the permanently open "resting" channels and the gated "transient" ion channels, respectively, deliver ions, which means they affect the gradients until the equilibrium state is kept or restored.
+The operation can be described in terms of electricity and thermodynamics, although the 'non-ordinary' laws~\cite{VeghNonOrdinaryLawsForLife:2025} of science must be considered.
+We demonstrated the need for a cross-disciplinary approach by calculating the thermodynamic parameters from experimental data that can be measured electrically.
+We showed that, due to the disciplinary properties, one cannot derive the thermodynamic entropy using the usual methods of information processing.